Best Credit Cards for Bad Credit in 2025

 • Low credit limit: By keeping your initial credit limit low (often to $200 to $300), the issuer limits the amount it may have to write off if you default on your card payments.
 Eventually, you may be able to qualify for a higher credit line if you pay your bills on time.

-• Scant rewards and benefits: These cards are usually bare-bones, lacking miles, points, or cash rewards on purchases.
-They usually do not offer new cardmember promotions, such as signup bonuses or a 0% introductory APR period.
+• Scant rewards and benefits: These cards are usually bare-bones, lacking generous rewards and new cardmember promotions, such as signup bonuses or a 0% introductory APR period.
 By omitting expensive perks, the issuer can better afford to accept high-risk cardholders.

 • No balance transfers: Many of these cards do not permit balance transfers, and virtually none offer a 0% introductory APR for a balance transfer.